 Looking for the keys to successfully pass compliance audits?
-Whether its OSHA, EPA, GMP, ISO or FDA that your organisation contends with, thousands of CMMS users leverage their system to comply with strict standards.
-Using the reporting, archiving and Preventative Maintenance (PM) tools within a CMMS can help organisations meet compliance standards for quality, environmental, energy, food safety, and more.
+Whether its OSHA, EPA, GMP, ISO or FDA that your organization contends with, thousands of CMMS users leverage their system to comply with strict standards.
+Using the reporting, archiving and Preventive Maintenance (PM) tools within a CMMS can help organizations meet compliance standards for quality, environmental, energy, food safety, and more.
 This piece outlines ten key steps to leverage your CMMS system for compliance.

-Before we dive into that, I want to offer a more in-depth explanation of one of the primary standard-setting bodies that maintenance professionals engage with, the International organisation for Standardisation (ISO).
+Before we dive into that, I want to offer a more in-depth explanation of one of the primary standard-setting bodies that maintenance professionals engage with, the International organization for Standardization (ISO).

 Almost all of eMaint’s clients have some perspective with working on some aspect of this standard, such as ISO 55000 Asset Management, ISO 9000 Quality Management, ISO 14000 Environmental Management or ISO 3166 Country Codes.

-- ISO 50001 Energy Management – supports organisations in all sectors to use energy more efficiently through the development of an energy management system.
-As a result, organisations are able to save money and conserve resources.
+- ISO 50001 Energy Management – supports organizations in all sectors to use energy more efficiently through the development of an energy management system.
+As a result, organizations are able to save money and conserve resources.

 Ten Key Steps To Leverage Your CMMS For Compliance

 1. Track Work Order History

 Effective CMMS solutions include asset tracking and work order capabilities.
 Within an asset record, you can view all work order history and charges related to each asset, including work order type, status, due date, and description.
 Auditors are interested that the appropriate SOPs, standards and interpretation of those standards are being complied with, and that there is evidence that the organization is in control.
 Work History shows who did the work, how long it took, the associated documentation, and an overall view of the history of assets from cradle to grave.